UST-QuAntiL/qhana-docker/docs/docker-compose.md

 Please refer to the image documentations on docker hub for how these volumes should be configured.

 The volume named `experiments` is used by the QHAna backend to persist the backend data.
-It contains all data stored for the experiments (as files in the file system) and an sqlite database.
+It contains all data stored for the experiments (as files in the file system) and a sqlite database.
 The backend can also be configured to use a MariaDB database with the `Config.toml` file.

 ```yml